Recap: South Park S 16 E 6 I Should Never Have Gone Ziplining

 - Cerebus Syndrome

 - Fake-Out Opening: The opening scene makes it seem like the boys would get into bloody ziplining accidents.
-As the episode continues, it becomes clear that there were no accidents — the ziplining was made significantly less fun thanks to an insufferable tour group.
+As the episode continues, it becomes clear that there were no accidents — the ziplining was just made significantly less fun due to an insufferable tour group.

 - Heroic BSOD: "You sold us out for an iPod Nano?"